-Be sure to subscribe and follow along in social media so that you can also get the BONUS POST!
+Be sure to subscribe and follow along on social media so that you can also get the BONUS POST!

 I discussed this idea when I posted about how to select learning materials for a preschool co-op.
-Most states have some sort of preschool standards from which you can use as guidance for the skills you’d like to cover throughout the school year.
-Unlike elementary and secondary state standards, these early childhood standards tend to focus more on social, emotional, and physical development.
+Most states have some sort of preschool standards from which you can use as guidance.
+To align with early childhood development, these standards tend to focus more on social, emotional, and physical development.
 Any academic skills cited are typically vague.

-The second approach is to create a set of “mom’ based standards that reflect what you personally believe your child or group of students should be learning.
+The second approach is to create a set of “mom” based standards that reflect what you personally believe your child should be learning.
 You might find yourself gleaning from state or common core standards, as well as incorporating several skills and concepts that you believe are appropriate for your child.